robinrendle/robinrendle.com/_posts/2021-04-29-one-of-those-photographs-1.md

 Except, well, as a Brit there's something odd, something evil in fact, about getting a vaccination from a company (in my case, Kaiser Permanente).
 I'm incredibly lucky to have health insurance but standing in that room made my blood boil.
 You see, getting a vaccine from Kaiser is like getting a vaccine from Coca Cola or McDonald's.
 Why the fuck is a company giving out the vaccine?

-As I’m in line, standing there teary-eyed from the downright majesty of the moment but also standing there with a clenched fist from the absolute evil of commercialized medicine, someone behind me called a nurse over.
+As I’m in line, standing there teary-eyed from the downright majesty of the moment but also standing there with a clenched fist from the absolute evil of commercialized medicine, someone behind me calls out to a nurse.
 “Excuse me," she said “is this vaccine free?”

+“Of course,” she replied.
+Of course.

 I’m outside waiting for Celine to pick me up now and I can’t stop thinking of that photograph over and over again.
 I was in one of those photographs just a moment ago.
 That was me.